Enter search queries below or use the tag links to the right to browse the knowledge base by category (Show All Tags).

 This means Windows-based FTP clients and servers do not have to do any type of conversion when uploading / downloading files.
 On Windows, files already have the CR-LF line endings required for FTP.

-Keep in mind that this only applies to files sent / received using HTTP and FTP in ASCII mode.
+Keep in mind that this only applies to files sent / received using SFTP, HTTP, and FTP in ASCII mode.
 Files transferred with FTP in binary mode go through no conversion.
 Therefore, if you download a text file from a Unix server using binary mode, the file will still have Unix line endings.

-If you need to perform line ending conversion before or after sending, you can do this using the freely available unix2dos and dos2unix utilities.
+You can do this using the freely available unix2dos and dos2unix utilities.

 Here is an article that describes the history of the line ending convention in more detail: The End-Of-Line Story.